DandyLyons/notes/content/Library/The Bible (WEB)/02 - Exodus/Exod-08.md

 Yahweh did according to the word of Moses, and he removed the swarms of flies from Pharaoh, from his servants, and from his people.
 There remained not one.

 ###### v32
-Pharaoh hardened his heart this time also, and he didn't let the people go.
+Pharaoh [[the hardening of Pharaoh's heart|hardened his heart]] this time also, and he didn't let the people go.

 ***
 [[Exod-07|← Exodus 07]] | [[Exodus]] | [[Exod-09|Exodus 09 →]]